JoinColony/colonyNetwork/docs/_Interface_IReputationMiningCycle.md

 ### `challengeRoundComplete`

-Get whether a challenge round is complete
+Get whether a challenge round is complete.

 **Parameters**